dhoyle/splicedocs-jekyll/pages/ReleaseNotes/DBaaSRelease.md

 These features are not yet available, but will be very soon:

 * VPC Settings are not yet enabled but will be in a near future release.
-* You currently cannot cancel queries that are running through Zeppelin or JDBC tools; you can use the Spark User Interface to cancel Spark queries.
+* You currently cannot cancel queries that are running through Jupyter or JDBC tools; you can use the Spark User Interface to cancel Spark queries.

 ## Current Limitations {#current-limitations}

 These limitations exist in this release, and will be removed in the near future:

-* On a JDBC connection, individual queries or actions will time out after one hour; you can run long-running queries within a Zeppelin notebook.
+* On a JDBC connection, individual queries or actions will time out after one hour; you can run long-running queries within a Jupyter notebook.

 ## Important Notes {#important-notes}

 These are important notes about issues you need to be aware of when using our Database Service:

-* The timestamps displayed in Zeppelin will be different than the timestamps you see in the Splice Machine Spark User Interface, depending upon your time zone.
+* The timestamps displayed in Jupyter will be different than the timestamps you see in the Splice Machine Spark User Interface, depending upon your time zone.

 ## Major Updates in Previous Releases  {#prev-release}